course-kit/website/content/online-course-react.md

 ### CourseSummary component

-This component will do the job of displaying each course title and a link to the course, allowing the user to select the course they want to do.
+This component will display each course's title and description and will provide a link to the course, allowing the user to select the course they want to take.
 We pass in the course information via props.

 *src/components/CourseSummary.js*